TanmayH/HPCC-OPENCV/README.md

     Note:
     1).Make sure permissions for running build.sh and install.sh file are set if necessary
     2).To run the various types of functions comment and uncomment the required portions from the test.ecl file
+    3).Changes can be viewed via ECL Watch